laurenteague/laurenteague.github.io/_posts/2020-08-09-the-secret-agentlinas-the-attic-of-clutter.markdown

 Lulu nodded.

-"That’s could work-" Paige started just as Felicity said, "That would never work."
+"Thats could work—" Paige started just as Felicity said, "That would never work."

 Gwyneth spoke quickly to head off an argument.
 "It doesn’t matter because Mrs. D said there probably isn’t a mouse anyway.
 Mr. D just hears one in his sleep."